 The tertiary sector in Rwanda encompasses services that offer knowledge and time to enhance productivity and meet needs.
 Key activities include healthcare, education, banking, communication, tourism, transportation, and security.
 These services contribute to the country’s economic growth and development by providing essential intangible goods such as expertise and information.

 Of particular importance, Rwanda’s economy significantly benefits from tourism, contributing substantially to GDP.
-With 1,634,000 annual arrivals, equating to 0.1186 tourist arrivals per capita, the sector thrives.
+As of 2024, Rwanda welcomed about 1.36 million visitors, generating roughly USD 647 million in tourism revenue (Rwanda Development Board), and the sector thrives.
 Notable attractions include the stunning Volcanoes National Park, renowned for gorilla trekking, and the vibrant capital, Kigali, showcasing the nation’s rich culture.

 Another example of tertiary economic activity is the mobile cellular sector, with 11 million subscriptions supporting technological growth.
 This connectivity fosters innovation, enhances communication, and drives digital services.